LANG 3081 Spanish 308: Spanish Sociolinguistics

 Coordinator Ignacio Garcia Opens in new window

-Description This unit aims to give students an understanding of the phonological, morpho-syntactic, semantic and pragmatic changes in the Spanish language as spoken and written at the start of its second millennium.
+Description This subject aims to give students an understanding of the phonological, morpho-syntactic, semantic and pragmatic changes in the Spanish language as spoken and written at the start of its second millennium.
 Particular attention will be paid to the dialectal geography of the Hispanic world, and to the problems faced by the language today, with particular reference to its 'Spanglish' version in emigre communities in the United States and Australia, and to information technology.

 School Humanities & Comm Arts

 Check your HECS Band contribution amount via the Fees page.

 On successful completion of this subject, students should be able to:

 - understand the phonological, morphosyntactic and lexical variations and changes undergone by the Spanish language in the last decades;